 Whilst online property valuation tools may be handy for a ballpark figure, there are so many additional factors that a property professional who is visiting a property in person will take into consideration.
 Those who have revamped their homes or have had an extension fitted will benefit far more with a visit from a property valuer.
 How could a valuation tool possibly predict the financial benefit of your new open plan living space and extra bedroom?
 Or the presence of rising damp?
 Or a massive crack in a load-bearing wall?

 Whilst we would like online valuation tools to be able to provide accurate valuations (it would certainly make the lives of our team easier!), we here at WeBuyAnyHome are not at all convinced that you can get a realistic property valuation at the click of a mouse.
-That is why we only ever conduct valuations in person.
+That is why we only ever instruct RICS qualified surveyors/ valuers to assess your property.
 We want to give you the best and most accurate price for your property.